Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi theory

-The first term in Eq. (\ref{eq:marginal-decomposed}) is the phase density of S oscillators, and the second one, the phase density of D oscillators.
-The two terms are functions which we denote by $n_{S}(\psi)$ and $n_{D}(\psi)$.
-Let $n(\psi|\omega)$ be the conditional phase density for a given natural frequency $\omega$.
-If $g(\omega)$ is the natural-frequency density, substituting $n(\psi,\omega)$ by $n(\psi|\omega)g(\omega)$ in both terms of right-hand-side of Eq. (\ref{eq:marginal-decomposed}) results in
+The first term in the right-hand side of Eq. (\ref{eq:marginal-decomposed}) is the phase density for S oscillators, and the second one, the phase density for D oscillators.
+The two terms are functions of $\psi$ which we denote by $n_{S}(\psi)$ and $n_{D}(\psi)$, respectively.
+Then,